 If you are concerned about whether or not you will qualify for an FHA loan, working with a mortgage broker is likely your best option.
 Mortgage brokers have access to numerous banks and programs and can therefore shop the strengths of your file to wholesale lenders that fit your credit score and profile.

 Check out our page about New York FHA mortgages for details about the key benefits and features of FHA mortgages!
+Wondering how to go about applying for an FHA loan?
+You can find more information about the FHA application process here.

 Ready to start the mortgage application process?
 Get started with Maple Tree Funding today!